wp-plugins/erident-custom-login-and-dashboard/readme.txt

 = I want some custom changes.
 How can I do that? =
 You can edit the plugin's php file through WordPress plugin editor.
 But once you made an update the changes you made will disappear.
 So

 make sure to backup your changes before updating.
+Or inform us [Suggestions/requests](http://wordpress.org/support/topic/suggestionsrequests-for-future-version-update?replies=1) for future version

 == Screenshots ==